ros-drivers/ati_netft_ros_driver/README.md

 #ati_netft_ros_driver

 This is the driver for the ATI NET/FT box that is used to connect to ATI F/T sensor.
 This repo is ported from https://code.ros.org/svn/wg-ros-pkg/stacks/netft/trunk.
 It has been catkinized and updated for ROS Indigo.
+This ROS driver only supports communciation with device using the Raw Data Transfer (RDT) protocol (using UDP packets) over Ethernet.
+The NET/FT box can also be interfaced using Ethernet/IP or CAN but these modes are not supported by the ROS driver.

 Usage
 -----